Standard

 Where it fits

 Traditional S3 uses a flat namespace where prefix-based listing scans all matching keys.
-Directory buckets use actual directories with fast LIST operations, eliminating the listing bottleneck for workloads with millions of objects.
-This is the infrastructure layer that enables S3 Express One Zone's single-digit millisecond latency.
+Directory buckets use actual directories with fast LIST operations and materialize `dir1/dir2/` paths during PutObject, eliminating the listing bottleneck for workloads with millions of objects in deep hierarchies.
+This is the infrastructure layer beneath S3 Express One Zone's single-digit millisecond latency.

 Misconceptions / Traps

 • Single-AZ only.
-Directory buckets sacrifice multi-AZ durability for performance — not appropriate for primary data storage without replication.
+Not appropriate for primary storage without replication.

 Key Connections